datadesk/vr-interactives-three-js/README.md

     controls.movementSpeed = 20;
     controls.rollSpeed = Math.PI / 12;
 }
 ```

+Now, if you visit this page on a mobile phone, you'll be able to look around the scene just by moving your device.

+## VR Mode

+One great thing about the VR manager is it provides an interface to allow users to easily switch in and out of VR mode, so that you can use a cardboard or other VR device.
+This ability is automatically loaded based on the device that you're viewing the page on, so it'll show up on phones, but not your desktops.
+We can override this though.

+At the very top of the page you'll see a line ([line 20, in fact.](https://github.com/datadesk/vr-interactives-three-js/blob/master/three-demo.html#L20)) that says `FORCE_ENABLE_VR: false`.
+Change this option to `true`.

+Now, if you reload the page, you'll see a small cardboard icon in the lower right-hand side of the page.
+Click this, and you'll see the page distort as if you were viewing the page through a cardboard.

+Voila!

 ## Other Things you may want to do
 - Load in different surface detail and texture sizes based on the device.